Owner’s Representative

 Confirm commissioning of systems and overall project performance.

-Why It Matters in School and Municipal Projects
+Why Owner’s Representation Matters for Municipal Projects

 Maintain fiscal responsibility with taxpayer funds.